remore/gemstat/README.md

-# gemstat
+gemstat is a gem usage analyzer which tells you the number of gems used and even similarlity of each gems.

-gemstat is a gem usage analyzer which tells you the number of gems used and even similarlity of each gems
+# Usage

 ```
 # Install